Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

 - Every set of Heists has some requirements to be unlocked, but the classic Heists' prerequisites are easier to satisfy.
-They only require reaching Rank 12 (which is easy) and owning a high-end Apartment (which can be purchased with as few as $200,000).
+They only require reaching Rank 12 (which is easy) and owning a high-end Apartment (which can be purchased with as little as $200,000).
 Both The Doomsday Heists and The Diamond Casino Heist require being a VIP, CEO, or MC President, and a specialized property whose price starts from $1.2M.